cprobbie/tic-tac-toe-game/README.md

 All the nine sections of the board were just rectangular blocks and deployed as inline-blocks.
 The background changes to the desired symbol as players click.

-Six functions are created and implemented in this program.
+Six functions were created and implemented in this program.
 - swapPlayer(): simple function to swap player after each click.
 - areEqual(): compare if 3 strings are equal. if equal, return true.
 - determineWinner(): base on the result array. check if the array has met any of the winning conditions, return true and settle the result.